Unsupervised Object Learning via Common Fate: Additional details about the method

+The quality of the motion segmentation critically depends on the quality on the optical flow estimation, so we explore different models for that step.
+ARFlow~\citep{liu2020analogy} is a state of the art self-supervised optical flow method that combines a common warping based objective with self-supervision using various augmentations.
+We use the published pretrained models as well as a variant trained on the Fishbowl dataset.

-We build on the official implementation of ARFlow provided in \href{https://github.com/lliuz/ARFlow}{https://github.com/lliuz/ARFlow}.
-To train the model on the Fishbowl dataset, we make the following adaptations to the original configuration used for training on Sintel: \begin{itemize} \item The internal resolution of the model is set to 320x448 pixels. \item For training, we use the first 200 videos of the Fishbowl dataset.
+To train ARFlow on the Fishbowl dataset, e build on the official implementation provided in \href{https://github.com/lliuz/ARFlow}{https://github.com/lliuz/ARFlow}.
+We make the following adaptations to the original configuration used for training on Sintel:

+\begin{itemize} \item The internal resolution of the model is set to 320x448 pixels. \item For training, we use the first 200 videos of the Fishbowl dataset.
 This amounts to 25.4K frame pairs which is substantially more than the Sintel dataset (pretraining: 14,570, main training: 1041), which is the largest dataset on which ARFlow was originally trained.
 Initial experiments using the first 1000 videos did not lead to an improvement in the training objective compared to only using 200 videos. \item We train the model using a batch size of 24 and use 300 random batches per epoch.
 We perform both the pretraining and main training stage, but using the same data for both stages.
-The pretraining stage is shortened to 100 epochs, after which the training loss did not improve further. \end{itemize} We selected above parameters by pilot experiments using the final training loss as criterion.
+The pretraining stage is shortened to 100 epochs, after which the training loss did not improve further. \end{itemize}

+We selected above parameters by pilot experiments using the final training loss as criterion.
 All other hyperparameters, in particular regarding the losses, the augmentations and the model architecture, are used unchanged.

 We remark that the hyperparameters are chosen differently for the two datasets used in the original paper, so we conjecture that the performance on this model most likely improves when closely adapting the training scheme to our setting.

+Similar augmentations as used by ARFlow can alternatively be used to synthesize training data for supervised methods, as done for generating the FlyingChairs and FlyingThings datasets~\citep{dosovitskiy2015flownet,mayer2016large}.
+We experiment with FlowNet 2.0~\citep{ilg2017flownet2} and the more recent RAFT~\citep{teed2020raft} trained on those two datasets.